durffy/UMLHero/Design/UseCases.md

 ## title: Search Usecase List
 Actor: Software developer
 Senario: The software developer needs to find all the usecases realted to billing.
 They navigate to the usecase list and search the billing to bring up the related usecases for billing

+## title: Add Multiple Actors to Usecase
+Actor: Designer
+Senario: the designer notices that a specific usecase is relevant to both and admin and a user.
+They add both the admin and the user to the actors of the usecase.